Stochastic Maximum Principle with Default: Application: Log-Utility Maximisation with Default

-Also, note that in the SDE \eqref{eq: SDE_ex}, the control $\pi_t$ corresponds to a consumption process because of its negative impact on the wealth process $S_t$.
-The default term $\mu_{t}dH_{t}$ implies that the wealth process will grow w.r.t. $\mu_t$ until the default time $\tau$.
-From that point on, $\mu_t$ has no impact on the wealth.
+Since $\mu_{\tau}\geq-1$ and $X_{0}>0$ imply that $X_{t}>0$ a.s. for each $t\in [0,T]$.
+Also, note that in the SDE \eqref{eq: SDE_ex}, the control $c_t\geq0$ corresponds to a consumption process because of its negative impact on the cash flow process $X_t$.
+The default term $\mu_{t}dM_{t}$ implies that the wealth process will grow w.r.t. $\mu_t$ until the default time $\tau$.
+From that point on, $\mu_t$ has no impact on the cash flow.
 This may correspond to investing in a defaultable firm.
+The performance function we want to maximize is